CityofToronto/bdit_data-sources/volumes/miovision/README.md

 There have been some changes to the Miovision cameras and below documents on the steps to make that changes on our end. **Always run your test and put all new things in a different table/function name so that they do not disrupt the current process until everything has been finalized.**

-1) Download the table `miovision_api.intersections` into a csv file and manually add the new intersections information into the table (coordinates, px, int_id, geom, which leg_restricted).
+1) Download the table `miovision_api.intersections` into a csv file and manually add the new intersections information into the table (coordinates, px, int_id, geom, which leg_restricted) using the steps below.
+Once everything is done, truncate the current table and import the new csv file .

 	a) New intersections name and details such as `intersection_uid`, `id`, `intersection_name` can be found using the [Miovision API](http://beta.docs.api.miovision.com/#!/Intersections/get_intersections). `date_installed` and `date_decommissioned` can be found by finding the first / last datetime_bin for that intersection_uid from that website.
 The last date for the old location can also be found from table `miovision_api.volumes`.